 The increases in fourth-quarter GDP by state reflect both the continued economic recovery from the sharp declines earlier in the year and the ongoing impact of the COVID-19 pandemic, including new restrictions and closures that took effect in some areas of the United States.
 The annual 2020 estimates of GDP by state reflect the rapid shifts in activity, as business and schools switched to remote work, consumers and businesses canceled, restricted, or redirected their spending, governments issued and lifted “stay-at-home” orders and government pandemic assistance payments were distributed to households and businesses.
 The full economic effects of the COVID-19 pandemic cannot be quantified in the GDP by state estimates because the impacts are generally embedded in source data and cannot be separately identified.

 The Kansas rate of 4.0 percent ranked twenty-ninth among the states.
-The national rate was 4.3 percent, with the rate for the Plains states was 5.5 percent.
+The national rate was 4.3 percent, with the rate for the Plains states at 5.5 percent.
 (For this data, BEA defines Plains states as Iowa, Kansas, Minnesota, Missouri, Nebraska, North Dakota, and South Dakota.)

 Over the last eight quarters, Kansas has averaged quarterly growth rates of 1.4 percent in annual terms.
 For the nation, the rate was 1.3 percent.
 For the Plains states, it was 1.4 percent.